nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 Format: `add stocktype <StockType> `

-eg. add stocktype Resistor
+eg. `add stocktype Resistor`

 #### 3.2.2 Deleting Stock Types: `delete stocktype`

-This removes a stocktype from the inventory, and all stock under it.
+This removes a Stock Type from the inventory, and all Stock under it.

 Format: `delete stocktype <StockType>`

 #### 3.2.3 Editing Stock Types: `edit stocktype`

-This changes the name of the selected stock type.
+This changes the name of the selected Stock Type.

 Format: `edit stocktype <StockType> <NewName>`